Cardano: developer reveals future plans for the blockchain

 Guillemot introduced an investment platform called Milkomeda.
 This allows users to collect funds across different blockchains and consolidate it into a single token on Cardano.

-A user then asked the programmer whether Cardano is currently working on a trustless token bridge and its own layer 2.
+A user then asked the programmer whether ADA is currently working on a trustless token bridge and its own layer 2.
 Guillemot explained that independent developers want to be more involved in the growth of the ecosystem in the future.

 “We are working on making it easier to create L2s for Cardano in general.”
 So Guillemot.